Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 If you have been isolated for any amount of time, you understand what it feels like to be cut off from the world.

 Because my daughter had to be in a dark room, depression hit her like a gorilla swinging a wrecking ball.
 We were all grieving her loss, but she felt it deeper than I could ever fathom.
 That was hard to witness as a mother.
-Truthfully, my heart was broken in a million pieces.
+Truthfully, my heart was broken into a million pieces.

-I didn’t go into a deep depression, although I was depressed some days… but I did suffer fear.
+I didn’t go into a deep depression, although I was depressed some days… but I did suffer from fear.
 Question after question kept me up at night.
 I spent hours online researching remedies, doctors, treatments, etc. trying to fix my daughter’s brain.

 Some mornings I woke up in sheer panic as I faced another day that looked the same as the day before.
 It seemed my prayers were hitting the ceiling, and we were going to be trapped forever in that spot.
+I struggled with how to deal with isolation because I didn’t know when it would end.
+You may feel the same way.

 I was left alone in my home with no foreseeable way out.
 I was angry at God for taking my precious daughter’s life away and putting her on hold with no explanation.